Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Historical Interpretation

-\subsection{Historical Interpretation}
+\section{Historical Interpretation}

-\subsubsection{The Amendment of Transaction Rule in 1890}
+\subsection{The Amendment of Transaction Rule in 1890}

-In 1890, an amendment to the transaction rule forced the exchanges to accept the delivery of imported rice for the first time (see Table \ref{ei_table1}).
-This disrupted the efficiency of transactions in the futures markets of Tokyo and Osaka, and their traders showed strong opposition.
-In May 1890, the Tokyo rice wholesalers association issued a statement of strong disagreement with the amendment to the transaction rule, as follows.
+In 1890, an amendment to the transaction rule forced the rice exchanges to accept the delivery of imported rice for the first time (see Table \ref{ei_table1}).
+The government imposed the amendment of the rule on the exchanges in order to address the increase in the supply of the deliverable goods, as mentioned in Section \ref{ei_sec2}.
+In short, this intervention was a simple policy regarding rice supply control.
+However, it reduced the efficiency of transactions on the futures markets of Tokyo and Osaka, and their traders showed strong opposition to the amendment.
+In May 1890, the Tokyo Rice Wholesalers Association issued a statement of strong disagreement with the amendment to the transaction rule, as follows.

-\begin{quote} ``The imported rice is different from the domestic rice in quality and use.
+\begin{quote} ``Imported rice is different from domestic rice in quality and use.
 If the exchanges accept the delivery of imported rice, movements of futures prices will not be similar to those in the spot prices of domestic rice.
 Therefore, the futures price will fail to be a fine index of the expected price of rice.
 We expect that the rice exchange will become instead a gambling place.''\footnote{See \citet[p.577]{tokyo1890roa}).} \end{quote}